shufflrr/userguide/src/admin-workflow.md

 >
 > To set up groups to be notified, see the [Groups Page](admin-groups.md).

-For the final stage, the Compliance team will set the workflow tag to "Approved" (more on how they will do this [below](#moving-a-file-to-a-different-workflow-stage)).
+For the final stage, the Compliance team will set the workflow tag to "Approved" (more on how they will do this can be found in [Using Workflows](presentations-workflows.md)).

 At that time the presentation will move to the Marketing folder and will get a green "Approved" indicator in the file list.